PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 ```{code-block} c++
 int* myPointerTo_myInt;
 ```
+The `*` modifies the declaration to indicate that `myPointerTo_myInt` is a pointer to an integer variable.

-A pointer only contains a memory address of another object.
+A pointer **only** contains the memory address of another object.

-`&myInt` The prefix unary ampersand creates an expression that returns the hexadecimal code for the memory address of `myInt` - i.e. `&myInt` = address of `myInt`.

 ```{code-block} c++
 myPointerTo_myInt = &myInt;
 ```
-Initialises the value of `myPointerTo_myInt` by copy assignment - the pointer now contains the memory address of `myInt`.
+This line initialises the value of `myPointerTo_myInt` by copy assignment - the pointer now contains the memory address of `myInt`.

+`&myInt` - the prefix `&` creates an expression that returns the hexadecimal code for the memory address of `myInt` - i.e. `&myInt` = 'address of `myInt`'.
 ```{code-block} c++
 std::cout << "The contents (value) of the object (memory location) pointed to by myPointerTo_myInt is " << *myPointerTo_myInt << '\n';
 ```
 `*myPointerTo_myInt` is the value of the object that the pointer points at, in this case the value of `myInt` - this is called dereferencing.

+Note that the use of the `*` is quite different when attached to an existing pointer, compared with in the declaration.
 ````
 `````{code_example-end}
 `````